 Figure 2 gives an insight into the way the wake interacts with the convection scheme.
 Soon after convection onset, the wake provides enough energy ALE{wk} to overcome alone the CIN_x up to the simulation end without any orographic processes (Fig. 3d).
-It should be noted that the inhibition seen by the convection $(|CIN_x|)$ decreases down to values below 10 J kg-1 at 1500 LT.
-This low inhibition is due to: (i) the compensating subsidence induced by convective updrafts is counteracted by the lifting induced in the off-wake region by the spreading of the wakes; (ii) the low level cooling induced by precipitating downdrafts is confined within the wakes, so it has no effect on the inhibition seen by convection.
-On the contrary, the inhibition at the grid box scale increases (not shown) due to the stable stratification in the wake area.
-The precipitation (Fig. 2a) is directly determined by the convective cloud base mass flux M evolution (Fig. 2b) which is mainly governed by the lifting power provided by the wake $P{\text{lift}}^{\text{wk}}$ (Fig. 2c).
-Nevertheless, up to 1510 LT, the lifting power is dominated by orographic processes ALP{oro} in agreement with the Aïr Mountain vicinity (Fig. 10 of Diongue et al. 2002).
-An analysis of the ALP diagnostic Eq.
-(9) using C and h_w expressions (Eqs.
-(1) and (3)) shows that ALP{wk} is proportional to $WAPE^{5/2}\sigma_w^{1/2}/\delta\theta{min}$, so its evolution is more sensitive to the WAPE evolution than to that of σ_w .
-This sensitivity explains the rapid growth of the wake lifting power (Fig. 2c, logarithmic scale) around 1400 LT due to the regular growth of the WAPE (Fig. 2d, linear scale), resulting in a rapid intensification of the convection mass flux and precipitation.
-We also conclude that a wellstructured wake (deep, with intense WAPE) is more efficient at driving convection than a thinner wide one.
+It should be noted that the inhibition seen by the convection ($|CIN_x|$) decreases down to values below 10 J kg-1 at 1500 LT.
+This low inhibition has two causes: (i) the compensating subsidence induced by convective updrafts is counteracted by the lifting induced in the off-wake region by the spreading of the wakes, and (ii) the low-level cooling induced by precipitating downdrafts is confined within the wakes, so it has no effect on the inhibition seen by convection.
+On the contrary, the inhibition at the gridbox scale increases (not shown) because of the stable stratification in the wake area.
+The precipitation (Fig. 2a) is directly determined by the convective cloud-base mass flux M evolution (Fig. 2b), which is mainly governed by the lifting power provided by the wake $P{\text{lift}}^{\text{wk}}$ (Fig. 2c).
+Nevertheless, up to 1510 LT, the lifting power is dominated by orographic processes ALP{oro} in agreement with the Air Mountain vicinity (Fig. 10 of Diongue et al.